rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 In this code, after importing the required libraries, we also import a module named utils that includes some functions, particularly get_training_dataset() which is the one we need to read input data stored as a CSV file and insert it in a data frame.
 For simplicity of our work we move the target to be the last column of the data frame.

 Relative Wealth Index ("rwi") as one of the features includes some NaN values for some grid cells, so we decide to fill those rows with the mean value of "rwi".
 In the next step of data cleaning, we find some values in the target dataset that exceed 100 while the target range is from 0 to 100 so we set those numbers to the maximum value (100) to ensure that all values fall within the desired range.
-We remove rows in the dataset in which windspeed equals zero, and we drop"typhoon_year".
+Then we face some rows in the dataset in which windspeed equals zero and as the final step of this part we remove those rows and we also drop the "typhoon_year" column before we train the model on the input data.

-We define a new set of bin bins2 = [0, 0.00009, 1, 10, 50, 101] and count the number of samples per bin.
-We use NumPy Digitize() function to get the indices of bins to which each of these values belongs in the input array.
+We define a new set of bin `bins2 = [0, 0.00009, 1, 10, 50, 101]` and count the number of samples per bin.
+We use `NumPy.Digitize()` function to get the indices of bins to which each of these values belongs in the input array.

 We use MinMaxScaler() function for data standardization that normalize data in range of [0,1], but prior to that we separate the first two columns which are “typhoon_name“ and “grid_point_id“ and the last column which is target.
 After applying standardization we again join target column to standardaized data frame and then we rewrite columns header since during normalization process they were changed to numbers.